 Giving you value for money is also evident in the transport options we use on our tours.
-For the most part, we use Italy’s fabulous high-speed rail network – usually the Frecciarossa – to travel between the bigger cities.
+For some legs, we use Italy’s fabulous high-speed rail network – usually the Frecciarossa – to travel between the bigger cities.
 Why?
 Well, for a few reasons.

 Firstly, they are called 'fast trains' for a reason.
 Using the high-speed rail network can greatly reduce travel time and be much quicker than driving.
-For example, on a recent trip from Naples to Florence, it took us under three hours by train.
-The same journey by car would have taken around 5 hours – and that’s assuming no holdups on the motorways.
-Two fewer hours on the road gave us two more hours for exploring Florence.
-Using the high-speed rail network is also convenient, as we depart and arrive in the centre of each destination.
-And for most legs we go First Class and have the entire wagon to our group.
+For example, travelling from Naples to Florence, takes under three hours by train.
+The same journey by car would take around 5 hours – and that’s assuming no holdups on the motorways.
+Two fewer hours on the road gives you two more hours for exploring Florence.
+Using the high-speed rail network is also convenient, as we depart and arrive in the centre of each city.
+And for most legs we go First or Business Class and sometimes have the entire wagon to our group.

 The high-speed trains have great facilities – comfortable chairs, Wi-Fi, restaurant cars, etc – and are an adventure in themselves.